JTM (rapper)

 James Brandt Curran (born August 19, 1986) is an American rapper, singer, songwriter, and record producer.
 James is more commonly known by his stage name JTM, formerly James the Mormon.
-Although he doesn't make religious music, he self-identifies as a religious person.
+Although he does not make religious music, he self-identifies as a religious person.
 JTM is a member of the Church of Jesus Christ of Latter-day Saints.

 Music career

 JTM started posting videos on his YouTube channel in 2014 which attracted much attention from his religious community.
 He then released I'm Not a Rapper, anticipating that rapping would just be a hobby for him.
 I'm Not a Rapper reached No. 1 on the Billboard Heatseekers chart.